mirjak/draft-masque-mediabitrate/draft-ihlar-scone-masque-mediabitrate.md

 The capsule has the following fields:

-Bitrate: The maximum sustainable throughput the client can expect for proxied traffic.
-Expressed in kilobits per second.
+Bitrate: The maximum sustainable throughput that the client can expect for proxied traffic, expressed in kilobits per second.

-Average Window: Indicates the duration over which the bitrate is enforced.
-Expressed in milliseconds.
+Average Window: Indicates the duration over which the bitrate is enforced, expressed in milliseconds.
 This field is optional.

 # Applicability

-If the sole purpose of the communication between a client endpoint and a network element is the exchange of throughput advice it is
-RECOMMENDED to use more light weight approaches than HTTP proxying, such as {{?SCONE=I-D.joras-scone-quic-protocol}} or
+If the sole purpose of the communication between a client endpoint and a network element is the exchange of throughput advice, it is RECOMMENDED to use more lightweight approaches than HTTP proxying, such as {{?SCONE=I-D.joras-scone-quic-protocol}} or
 {{?TRAIN=I-D.thomson-scone-train-protocol}}.

-However, for cases where clients connect to the Internet via Masque proxies and also want to receive throghput advice from the
-Masque proxy it can be beneficial to communicate directly with the Proxy using the already established communication channel.
+However, in cases where clients connect to the Internet via MASQUE proxies and also want to receive throughput advice from the MASQUE proxy, it can be beneficial to communicate directly with the proxy using the already established communication channel.

 # Security Considerations